tomasferrarisenda/automate-all-the-things-transcendence/README.md

 <br/>

 ### IMPORTANT:
 In order for the Cert-Manager certificate to work, we must [activate DNSSEC in our domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-configure-dnssec.html#domain-configure-dnssec-adding-keys).
 I've automated as much as of this process as I could (you can see the new steps in the [deploy-infra pipeline](azure-devops/00-deploy-infra.yml)) but there is a task that can only be done through the AWS web console.
+More info in [cert-manager-notes.md](docs/cert-manager-notes.md#dnssec-issue).

 After running the deploy-infra pipeline do this:
 1. The deploy-infra pipeline will publish an artifact with a file called public-signing-key.txt.
 Download it.
 2. Open it and copy the contents.